MortenLohne/tiltak/README.md

 Taik is a simple AI for the board game [Tak](https://en.wikipedia.org/wiki/Tak_(game)).
 The project can be used as an analysis tool, or connect as a bot to the playtak.com server.

+The core engine is built using [Monte Carlo Tree Search](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search), but without full simulation rollouts.
+This is similar to the implementation in AlphaZero or Leela Zero.

+It prunes the search tree very aggressively while searching, and will quickly reach depths of 10+ moves in the longest lines.
+On the other hand, it may also miss 2-move winning sequences, even with significant thinking time.

 # Overview

 The project consists of 5 different binaries, that use the core engine in various ways: